LuanRT/YouTube.js/README.md

 - Search.
 - Get detailed info about videos.
-- Fetch notifications (Sign-in required).
+- Fetch notifications (sign-in required).
-- Subscribe/Unsubscribe/Like/Dislike/Comment (Sign-In required).
+- Subscribe/Unsubscribe/Like/Dislike/Comment (sign-in required).
 - Last but not least, you can also download videos!

 #### Do I need an API key to use this?